-As a business development company, we are subject to certain regulatory restrictions in negotiating certain investments with entities with which we may be restricted from doing so under the 1940 Act, such as the Adviser and its affiliates, unless we obtain an exemptive order from the SEC.
+As a BDC, the Company is subject to certain regulatory restrictions in negotiating certain investments with entities with which the Company may be restricted from doing so under the 1940 Act, such as the Adviser and its affiliates, unless it obtains an exemptive order from the SEC.

-On February 7, 2017, we, the Adviser and certain of our affiliates received exemptive relief from the SEC to permit us to co-invest with other funds managed by the Adviser or its affiliates in a manner consistent with our investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
-Pursuant to such exemptive relief, we generally are permitted to co-invest with certain of our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to us and our shareholders and do not involve overreaching of us or our shareholders on the part of any person concerned, (2) the transaction is consistent with the interests of our shareholders and is consistent with our investment objective and strategies, and (3) the investment by our affiliates would not disadvantage us, and our affiliates' participation would not be on a basis different from or less advantageous than that on which we are investing.
-Owl Rock's investment allocation policy incorporates the conditions of the exemptive relief.
-As a result of the exemptive relief, there could be significant overlap in our investment portfolio and the investment portfolio of ORCC II, ORTFC and/or other funds established by the Adviser or its affiliates that could avail themselves of the exemptive relief.
+We, the Adviser and certain of the Company's affiliates have been granted exemptive relief by the SEC to co-invest with other funds managed by the Adviser or its affiliates in a manner consistent with the Company's investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
+Pursuant to such exemptive relief, the Company generally is permitted to co-invest with certain of the Company's affiliates if a "required majority" (as defined in

+Section 57(o) of the 1940 Act) of the Company's independent directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to the Company and its shareholders and do not involve overreaching of the Company or its shareholders on the part of any person concerned, (2) the transaction is consistent with the interests of the Company's shareholders and is consistent with the Company's investment objective and strategies, and (3) the investment by the Company's affiliates would not disadvantage us, and the Company's participation would not be on a basis different from or less advantageous than that on which the Company's affiliates are investing.
+The Owl Rock Advisers' investment allocation policy incorporates the conditions of the exemptive relief.
+As a result of the exemptive relief, there could be significant overlap in the Company's investment portfolio and the investment portfolio of the other Owl Rock BDCs and/or other funds established by the Adviser or its affiliates that could avail themselves of the exemptive relief.